 Emergency Dog Mobility Sling Alternatives

-With no time to special order or buy a dog support sling, I looked for alternatives.
+With no time to special order or buy a dog support sling (affiliate link), I looked for alternatives.
 A quick Google search brought up several DIY dog slings made from cut and repurposed reusable shopping bags.
 We had a few around the house, but none that I would trust with Oli’s weight.
 Except perhaps the sturdy DIY fabric shopping bags I had sewn myself.
 Hmmm… Why not sew a purpose-made and sized emergency mobility sling instead?
 I was on it!
 But I needed to be quick and work with what supplies I had available to make an emergency sling before Oli’s arrival.

 Supplies and Materials: